oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 As an aside if you do the above for the zipkin pod you'll see that it has no resource constraint in place, so it can use as much CPU as the cluster allows for a pod by default

 That we have hit the limit is almost certainly a problem, it's quite likely that the performance of the service is limited out because of this.
-Of course it may be that you have made a deliberate decision to limit the service, possibly to ensure a limit on the back end database (though as it's an ATP database it can scale automatically for you if the load gets high)
+Of course it may be that you have made a deliberate decision to limit the service, possibly to avoid overloading the back end database (though as it's an ATP database it can scale automatically for you if the load gets high)

-To fix this problem we need to add more pods, but we don;t want to do this by hand, that would mean we'd have to be monitoring the system all the time.
+To fix this problem we need to add more pods, but we don't want to do this by hand, that would mean we'd have to be monitoring the system all the time.
 Let's use a the Kubernetes autoscale functionality to do this for us

 Setup autoscale (normally of course this would be handled using modifications to the YAML file for the deployment)
  - In the OCI Cloud Shell type